-Nail each tile using 50 x 3.35mm aluminium clout head nails.
+Nail each tile using 45×3.35 mm aluminium clout head nails.
 Drive the nails fully home.
-Easy-to-fit plastic tile clips are available and these should be used where recommended.
 Use Sandtoft 'Fixing SPEC' service to determine correct fixings for each project.
 Contact Sandtoft Technical Support for further information.

 Eaves

 Position the fascia board or tilt fillet so that the eaves course tiles lie at the same pitch as the tiles above.
 If using an over fascia ventilator then adjust the height of the fascia or tilt fillet accordingly.
 Contact Sandtoft Technical Support for further information.